 Belfast is easily accessible by air, land and sea.

-Both Belfast City Airport (15 minutes drive to Queen’s) and Belfast International Airport (35 minutes to from Queen’s) welcome flights from 20 European cities and a number of north American locations.
+Both Belfast City Airport (15 minutes drive to the venue) and Belfast International Airport (45 minutes to the venue) welcome flights from 20 European cities and a number of north American locations.

 There is a railway service from Dublin and a frequent bus service which stops at Dublin Airport.